 A final check

-Still, given my source was from 1912, and the unverifiable source was likely contemporary, I could only prove that the quote being bemoaned as a prodct of “wikiality” had a good history, and was more verifiable.
+Still, given my source was from 1912, and the unverifiable source was likely contemporary, I could only prove that the quote being bemoaned as a product of “wikiality” had a good history, and was more verifiable.
 I couldn’t prove that it was more likely.
 So I called in a favor.
-I used to be a programmer for the amazing Readex “Early American Newspapers” project, the project to create a searchable full text database of this nation’s periodicals from pre-revolutionary times until 1876.
+I used to be a search interface programmer for the amazing Readex “Early American Newspapers” project, the project to create a searchable full text database of this nation’s periodicals from pre-revolutionary times until 1876.
 So I emailed a person I know that still programs there.
 I asked them if they could punch in “Lincoln” and “calling a tail a leg” into the product and send me back the first results.

 Sixty seconds later I had my answer — Web: 1, Books: 0.

 What Lincoln said to the party visiting him — well, it was reported in the Chicago Tribune at the time.

 And it’s not a “long-winded anecdote about a cow”, but rather, it’s much closer to that quote that appears in all those crazy wikis.

 Headline: Lincoln’s Own Construction of His Proclamation;

 Paper: Macon Telegraph, published as Macon Daily Telegraph;